PeterAttardo/Assertainty/README.md

 ## How it works

-KDataAssertions seeks to bridge the gap between the scale and power of distributed systems, and the convenience and tooling of local development.
+Assertainty seeks to bridge the gap between the scale and power of distributed systems, and the convenience and tooling of local development.
 It accomplishes this by splitting the workload; code locally and compute remotely.
-KDataAssertions generates aggregation queries to submit to existing systems, and then processes assertions on the resulting aggregated metrics.
+Assertainty generates aggregation queries to submit to existing systems, and then processes assertions on the resulting aggregated metrics.

 #### Benefits
-This paradigm makes KDataAssertions exceptionally lightweight, in many ways.
+This paradigm makes Assertainty exceptionally lightweight, in many ways.
 * From an infrastructure perspective, it requires no, or next to no, new infrastructure.
 It can either be run locally on a developer's machine, or on a single small node within a data pipeline.
 All the heavy computation is offloaded to your existing infrastructure.